 The Purple Heart has a long list of criteria for eligibility-too long to list here.
-But in general it may be awarded to members of the Armed Forces of the United States who have been wounded, killed in action, or have died or may die from wounds received in any action against the United States, action with an opposing armed force, the results of any hostile “foreign force” and many other situations where men and women in uniform may find themselves under attack.
+But in general, it may be awarded to members of the Armed Forces of the United States who have been wounded, killed in action, or have died or may die from wounds received in any action against the United States, action with an opposing armed force, the results of any hostile “foreign force” and many other situations where men and women in uniform may find themselves under attack.

-In general, the Purple Heart is awarded for injuries sustained because of enemy attack.
+In general, the Purple Heart is awarded for injuries sustained because of an enemy attack.
 Injuries sustained for other reasons not related to things “not caused by enemy agents” are generally not acceptable as grounds for receiving the Purple Heart, though friendly fire injuries do qualify as long as the friendly fire was intended for the enemy.
-The Purple Heart is now given to persons who are injured, wounded or died while a prisoner of war (POW).
+The Purple Heart is now given to persons who are injured, wounded, or died while a prisoner of war (POW).